 Priority Outcome 17/18 18/19 19/20 20/21 Narrative 1.
 Create more and better jobs and good business growth We supported the creation of 986 new jobs and 496 new businesses and supported 875 businesses to expand.
-2. Increase skills to get more people working Due to the pandemic, fewer apprenticeships were taken up.
-5.5% of 16-18-year olds are not in education, employment or training, higher than our target of 4.2% THRIVING & VIBRANT ECONOMY 3.
+THRIVING & VIBRANT ECONOMY ELECISIEY 2.
+Increase skills to get more people working Due to the pandemic, fewer apprenticeships were taken up.
+5.5% of 16-18-year olds are not in education, employment or training, higher than our target of 4.2% 3.
 Develop a vibrant town centre The footfall in the town centre was significantly lower than target as a direct result of the COVID 19 restrictions and temporary closure of businesses 4.
-Strengthen our visitor economy We welcomed over one million visitors to our attractions which contributed over £23Million to the local economy 5.
-Create more and better housing The number of new houses built during 20/21 (581) was lower than our target of 700.
-The construction industry was affected by the pandemic.
-However, we exceeded our target to create and better The number of r during 20/21 (5 than our target of construction indust the pandemic.
+Strengthen our visitor economy We welcomed over one million visitors to our attractions which contributed over £23Million to the local economy

-Priority Outcome 17/18 18/19 19/20 20/21 Narrative

-6. every child 98% of our early years and child

-attend a good care settings are judged good or

-school and is outstanding.

-successful in

-learning and work

-MORPHONIS IP ACHIEVING 7.
-Reducing Almost 40% of people

-PRUPLE THEIR demand through complete reablement episodes with

-POTENTIAL no long term needs.

-improving access no long com nocaci

-to early help

-THE RESERVE THE PARTY OF

-8. Children and 93.6% of children in care are in

-family placements.
-488

-adults are safe homelessness preventions were

-form harm made

-9. People are The latest data shows life

-Healthier, expectancy and healthy life

-, expectancy has decreased.
-Hospital

-happier, admissions for alcohol specific

-independent and conditions is higher than Yorkshire

-active and the Humber and the England

-averages
+5. create more and The number of new houses built

+better housing during 20/21 (581) was lower

+2 than our target of 700.
+The

+construction industry was

+affected by the pandemic.
+However,

+we exceeded our target to create

+affordable homes

+Prioity Outcome 17/18 18/19 19/20 20/21 Narative 6. every child attend a good school and is successful in learning and work 98% of our early years and child care settings are judged good or outstanding.
+PEOPLE ACHIEVING POTENTIAL 7.
+Reducing demand through improving access to early help Almost 40% of people complete reablement episodes with no long term needs.
+8. Children and adults are safe form harm 93.6% of children in care are in family placements.
+488 homelessness preventions were made 9.
+People are Healthier, happier, independent and active The latest data shows life expectancy and healthy life expectancy has decreased.
+Hospital admissions for alcohol specific conditions is higher than Yorkshire and the Humber and England average

-10. People volunteering and contributing towards stronger communities There have been difficulties attracting new volunteers due to the pandemic.
-Cashable value of volunteer hours has exceeded our target STRONG & 11.
-Protecting the brough Fly tipping clearance, signal faults and pothole repairs were made to timescales 12.
+Prioity Outcome 17/18 18/19 19/20 20/21 Narative STRONG & 10.
+People volunterrng and contributing towards stronger communities There have been difficulties attracting new volunteers due to the pandemic.
+Cashable value of volunteer hours has exceeded our target 1280 11.
+Protecting the brough Flytipping clearance, signal faults and pothole repairs were made to timescales 12.
 Customers can contact us easily and use more services online Almost 89% of customer feedback is responded to within timescales.
 Target achieved for take up of superfast broadband